collins-lagat/bt-notsports/README.md

 # BT-NotSports

-A simple bluetooth applet for Linux
+A simple Bluetooth applet for Linux

 ## Installation